pettazz/pettazz.com/about/index.md

 image: fenway_night_from_bleachers.jpg
 ---

 I made a blag that I don't use very much.
-Maybe I'll update this page eventually.

 I'm the dog in the avatar on the left.

-This blagoblag uses the [Minimal Mistakes Theme](http://mmistakes.github.io/minimal-mistakes).
+This blagoblag was originally based on the [Minimal Mistakes Theme](http://mmistakes.github.io/minimal-mistakes) but has been so hacked up it may not resemble it anymore.

+I'll put my resume here when I finish working on it too.
+Won't that be exciting!